Follow

 Change system time format using the command terminal console

 You can also use the terminal to change your clock settings.
-Note: These commands are specific to the GNOME desktop environment, which is the default for Ubuntu.
+Note: These commands work with GNOME, the default desktop environment for Ubuntu.

 Ubuntu Linux activities overview Terminal search